It was on this day in 2015 that Jules Bianchi succumbed to the injuries he had sustained in a crash while competing in the 2014 Japanese Grand Prix.

 Bianchi's death came on the 20th anniversary of the passing of five-time world champion Juan Manuel Fangio in 1995.
 The Argentine had taken part in 51 races between 1951 and 1957 with Alfa Romeo, Maserati, Mercedes and Ferrari before retiring from the sport.

 Fangio is remembered today as possibly the greatest of all Formula 1 drivers and was 84 when he passed away.

-However, like Fangio he will never be forgotten and his car number, 17, has been permanently retired in his honour.
+However, like Fangio, he will never be forgotten and his car number, 17, has been permanently retired in his memory by Formula 1.